JoshuaSoileau/relead-marketing/_posts/2016-06-09-composer-install-invalid-credentials-errors-on-magento-2.md

 This is because this module requires developer creds to download it.

+## The username &amp; password in your auth.json file are incorrect.

-In your Magento 2root directory, there should be a file called `auth.json` (if it isn't there, create it).
+In your Magento 2 `root` directory, there should be a file called `auth.json` (if it isn't there, create it).

 And it's contents should look like this: